 We see the effects of climate change across Washington State in a number of ways.
 At Gold Creek, these impacts contribute to dewatering.
 Weather and climate, primarily winter snowpack levels and summer thunderstorms, influence both the timing and duration of dewatering in the creek.
 Climate change models predict the Gold Creek watershed will gradually experience warmer and drier summers, further exacerbating dewatering in the creek.

-In addition, instream work will restore the creek by putting large wood back into the stream, creating side channels and narrowing the main creek channel.
-By taking a holistic approach and restoring the groundwater table and the stream, we will be improving habitat conditions even when dewatering occurs.
+In addition, restoration will also address issues in Gold Creek.
+Instream restoration work will re-establish a more natural gradiant and provide much needed habitat for bull trout.
+We can achieve these goals through actions like putting large wood back into the stream, creating side channels and narrowing the main creek channels.
+By taking a holistic approach and restoring the groundwater table and the stream, we will improve habitat conditions even when dewatering occurs.
 With such vulnerable populations of bull trout, it’s critical we do what we can to limit this issue while we can.

 As a community-based conservation organization, we live and recreate in the same places we work.
 It’s our goal for this project to enhance recreation around the pond.
 Recreational designs will be incorporated into each restoration alternative analyzed in the NEPA process.
 Whichever alternative is selected will include ADA accessible trails and remain a family-friendly place for all of us to enjoy nature and recreate.